bigdataai-lab/vit-base-patch16-224-in21k/README.md

 ### How to use

-Here is how to use this model to classify an image of the COCO 2017 dataset into one of the 21k ImageNet-21k classes:
+Here is how to use this model:

 ```python
 from transformers import ViTFeatureExtractor, ViTModel